merve-kaftancioglu/chocolate/README.md

 The pipeline is based on an existing pipline by NF-Core (https://github.com/nf-core/chipseq), as well as a pipeline that I created previously.
 At the moment, the pipeline assumes single-end sequencing, but can be extended to paired-end sequencing later.

+Additionally, this pipeline assumes biological replicates and makes use of that information in peak calling with `PePr`.

 **chocolate** performs the following steps:

 _Steps_